sujit-baniya/fiber-boilerplate/README.md

+### Looking for some more features or ideas???
+Let's discuss on Discussions.

 This is the go boilerplate on the top of fiber web framework.

 With simple setup, you can use many features out of the box.